gadventures/gapi-js/README.md

 ```

 ### `end( (error, response) => {} )`
-Your callback function will always be passed two arguments: error and response.
+Your callback function will always be passed two arguments: `error` and `response`.
 If no error occurred, the first argument will be null

 ```javascript
 g.countries